Pension contributions for customers who move overseas

 If a customer continues to have relevant UK earnings (i.e. earned income subject to UK tax) after moving abroad, then personal contributions can continue to be made as before.
 The limit on personal contributions for tax relief purposes would still be the greater of £3,600 gross pa and 100% of their relevant UK earnings in that tax year.

 If a customer doesn’t have relevant UK earnings on moving abroad (i.e. they’re being paid and taxed overseas), then they will only be able to receive tax relief on personal contributions of up to £3,600 gross pa for five full tax years following the tax year in which the person moves abroad.

 Please note that Aegon do not accept contributions that are not eligible for tax relief (for customers under the age of 75), so the limit of what they can receive tax relief on is also the limit of what Aegon can accept.

-A UK employer can continue to contribute in either situation and corporation tax relief should be granted where contributions have been made wholly and exclusively for the purposes of the employer’s trade, profession or investment business.
+A UK employer can continue to contribute whether a person has relevant UK earnings or not, and corporation tax relief should be granted where contributions have been made wholly and exclusively for the purposes of the employer’s trade, profession or investment business.
 The employer’s local inspector of taxes will deal with any claim for tax relief.
 If contributions are to be made by a non-UK resident employer, then UK corporation tax relief would not normally be allowable, but it may be possible for the employer to make a claim under the tax system of the country in which they are based.

-Can contributions continue to be made to their existing Aegon occupational pension scheme?(Expand content) (Minimise content)
+Can contributions continue to be made to a customer's existing Aegon occupational pension scheme?(Expand content) (Minimise content)

 Yes, this is possible although what can be paid depends on who wants to make contributions and if a customer’s earnings will be subject to UK income tax on moving abroad.